-WHAT IS MONTESSORIOver one hundred years ago in San Lorenzo, Rome on the 6th of January, 1907 Maria Montessori began working with a group of disadvantaged children, helping them to learn and develop.
-What transpired was the first Casa dei Bambini (Children’s House) that grew into the worldwide Montessori educational movement for children.
+WHAT IS MONTESSORIOver one hundred years ago in San Lorenzo, Rome, Maria Montessori began working with a group of disadvantaged children to help them learn and develop.
+What transpired was the first Casa dei Bambini (Children’s House) that grew into a worldwide educational movement for children-- the Montessori pedagogy.

 Through her work Dr Montessori’s realization was that: “…mankind can hope for a solution to its problems, among which the most urgent are those of peace and unity, only by turning its attention and energies to the discovery of the child and to the development of the great potentialities of the human personality in the course of its formation.”